 - Married couples filing separately: $0 to $10,000

-Note that this phase out limits can change from year to year.
+Note that these phase-out limits can change from year to year.
 You can find more information directly from the IRS in Publication 590.

 A Roth IRA is similar to a Roth 401(k).
 Contributions are with after-tax dollars, and distributions during retirement are free from tax.
 One of the most significant differences between a Roth IRA and a Roth 401(k) is that your income can disqualify you from opening a Roth IRA.
 According to the IRS, here are the current limits: